 There is no excuse for not protecting yourself and your loved ones from the elements in your house.
 It will be easier to get started now than to put it off.
 Make sure your home is adequately insulated to save money on heating expenditures.
 Protecting your radiators with drapes and foil is easy to save money while decorating your attic.

 Summary Of Tips For The Elderly This Winter

 Tips for the elderly on how to stay warm in the UK’s cold weather this winter.
 The risk of hypothermia, stroke and heart attack rises with prolonged exposure to freezing temperatures.
 This time of year is ideal for exercising and being physically active!
 If you struggle with mobility problems, consider buying a stairlift.
 Keeping your home as warm as possible can reduce your risk of influenza and other respiratory illnesses.

-At least 18°C is recommended for those over 65 years old with limited mobility.
+At least 18°C is recommended for those over 65 years old with limited ]’;.
 Consult your doctor to see whether being outside in the cold is safe for you.
 Tips for the elderly this winter are to have a spare battery or two on hand for flashlights, radios, etc. Two weeks’ worth of medical and non-medical supplies should be on hand.
-Just a few ways to get your home ready for the following winter.
+These are just a few ways to get your home ready for the following winter.